SimonSchneiderHSM/skeleton/process-engine-server-demo/README.md

 There are still some bugs in the process engine.
 Because of this, the following workarounds are applied to this application:

-- the feature-config that tells the server what the pi can do (in `config/development/feature/feature_service.json`) says, that the pi can render UI (`UI: true`), even though it can't.
+- the feature-config that tells the server what the it can do (in `config/development/feature/feature_service.json`) says, that the server can render UI (`UI: true`), even though it can't.
 This makes the server send the necessary UI-messages, that then get caught by the frontend, wich in turn CAN render UI.
 Without this workaround, the server wouldn't even try to send the necessary UI-messages

 ### Authors/Contact information